 and they shouldn’t be embarrassed it’s not as if you dress like a traffic cone to school, your style is nice and it’s your own, he shouldn’t be embarrassed that you have style and possibly dress different to others, but it is understandable for him to not understand what you wear ~ cause after all he is your father….

 but anyway people staring, it’s not always bad, style is style.

-I just became your fan <3posted over 5 years ago
+I just became your fan <3posted almost 6 years ago

 Parents are always like this!
 My father always finds something wrong with what I am wearing and what I do.

 Last year I told him that I was getting a tragus piercing so he wouldn’t be a pain complaining all the time.
 He told me it was okay, that I could do whatever I wanted.
 So I did it and he totally freaked out when he saw it saying that I looked like a drug addict x) same thing when I got dreadlocks (he kept saying he was going to cut them while I was sleeping, but he never did haha).